 You don't have to use your own name, and with the first three options, the counselor doesn't even have to see your face.
-You are assured complete confidentiality.

 You can have one regular session, or you can have many shorter sessions.
 You can simply send through questions or comments when and as you think of them.
 You can have unlimited time with your therapist for one flat fee, so you can get help exactly when you need it.